tomita-ychr/simple-selenium-checker/README.md

 Specify the check target.
 If `html` is specified, the entire response body is targeted. `url` is specified, the current page URL is targeted.
 Otherwise, you can use [the selenium By](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_By.html) for target.

-#### $value
+#### value|values|attr property

 Specify the expected value.
 When the target is form element (except textarea), compare with value, otherwise with inner text. checkbox and radio can handle multiple elements together.

-If you specify a value with the HTML attribute name as the key after the `attr_` prefix, it will be compared with the value of that attribute.
+You can use the attr property to check the value of the HTML attribute.
+The attr property is created by adding the attribute name after the `attr_` prefix.

 #### samples